GodelTech/CodeReview.AdHocReview/src/README.md

 - Clone [CodeReview.AdHocReview](https://github.com/GodelTech/CodeReview.AdHocReview)
 - Clone [CodeReview.Orchestrator](https://github.com/GodelTech/CodeReview.Orchestrator) (can be any project you want to analyze)
-- Navigate to `CodeReview.AdHockCheck\src\resharper\` folder
+- Navigate to `CodeReview.AdHockCheck\src` folder
-- Run `.\run.ps1 -SolutionDirectoryPath C:\CodeReview.Orchestrator -SolutionRelativePath CodeReview.Orchestrator.sln -Output C:\output`
+- Run `.\dotnet-analysis.ps1 -SolutionDirectoryPath C:\CodeReview.Orchestrator -SolutionRelativePath CodeReview.Orchestrator.sln -Output C:\output`
 - All artifacts will be copy to the output folder